ellennickles/xphoto-s23/week1/README.md

 ## Assignment
-Due the night before our next class
+Due the night before our next class.
+[How to get full credit on weekly wssignments](https://github.com/ellennickles/xphoto-s23#grading).

 ### PART 1 • SET UP
 - **Blog** • Make sure that you have a blog or website set up for this course to post and share your homework (a Google Doc, Notion, etc, will work, too).
 If you’re not sure what platform to use, please reach out to me for help.